Programmable photonic waveguide arrays: opportunities and challenges: Introduction

-We propose a new paradigm: programmable waveguide arrays (PWAs)~\cite{Yang_2024}, which merge the continuous coupling of static arrays with the reconfigurability of mesh networks~\cite{yang2024programmablesingle}.
-This hybrid architecture opens unprecedented avenues in quantum computing, neuromorphic photonics, and topological protection~\cite{Price_2022,10621808}.
+We propose a new paradigm: programmable waveguide arrays (PWAs)~\supercite{Yang_2024}, which merge the continuous coupling of static arrays with the reconfigurability of mesh networks~\supercite{yang2024programmablesingle}.
+This hybrid architecture opens unprecedented avenues in quantum computing, neuromorphic photonics, and topological protection~\supercite{Price_2022,10621808}.
 Figure~\ref{fig:vision_v4} illustrates the conceptual architecture of programmable waveguide arrays, highlighting how local control elements enable dynamic reconfiguration of coupling and on-site parameters.
 Beyond active reconfiguration, PWAs also leverage structural programmability: the coupling between adjacent guides can be preset during fabrication by controlling their separation, enabling fine-grained tuning of the device's Hamiltonian even before dynamic control is applied.
-Bridging concept and implementation, recently developed PWAs introduce tunability through these local controls~\cite{Yang_2024}, allowing direct programming of Hamiltonians and the realization of arbitrary unitary transformations without resorting to light-bending geometries.
+Bridging concept and implementation, recently developed PWAs introduce tunability through these local controls~\supercite{Yang_2024}, allowing direct programming of Hamiltonians and the realization of arbitrary unitary transformations without resorting to light-bending geometries.
 This shift marks a departure from conventional MZI-based processors, offering a compact and intrinsically analog alternative that could scale more favourably for large or dynamically evolving systems.
-Furthermore, PWA-based architectures have recently been shown to be universal~\cite{Youssry2024controllability}, capable of emulating both time-independent and time-dependent Hamiltonians with reduced optical loss and minimal footprint.
+Furthermore, PWA-based architectures have recently been shown to be universal~\supercite{Youssry2024controllability}, capable of emulating both time-independent and time-dependent Hamiltonians with reduced optical loss and minimal footprint.

 In this perspective, we highlight the emerging potential of continuously-coupled integrated programmable waveguide arrays as a versatile interdisciplinary platform.
-We start with an introduction to their operating principles and examine the associated challenges in modeling and design (Sec.~\ref{section:PWA}).
-This is followed by a discussion on device characterization and control (Sec.~\ref{section:characterzation_control}).
-We then survey application domains where PWAs could unlock new capabilities (Sec.~\ref{section:applications}.
-Finally, we conclude with a future outlook, presenting a roadmap and identifying open research directions (Sec.~\ref{section:conclusion}).
+We start with an introduction to their operating principles and examine the associated challenges in modeling and design (Section.~\nameref{section:PWA}).
+This is followed by a discussion on device characterization and control (Section.~\nameref{section:characterzation_control}).
+We then survey application domains where PWAs could unlock new capabilities (Section.~\nameref{section:applications}).
+Finally, we conclude with a future outlook, presenting a roadmap and identifying open research directions (Section.~\nameref{section:conclusion}).